abrasive/shairport/README.md

 Building And Installing the Development Version
 ---------------------
-The following procedures will install the `shairport-sync` application into your system.
+The following procedures will build and install the `shairport-sync` application into your system.

 **Remove Old Versions Of Shairport Sync**